Risk Management

 Business Risk Management in the Implementation Phase

-For projects that have moved into the implementation phase, the Management Risk Committee regularly monitors the status to identify and manage qualitative and quantitative risks.
+For projects that have moved into the implementation phase, the Risk Management Committee regularly monitors the status to identify and manage qualitative and quantitative risks.

 Safety Measures and Business Continuity in Case of Emergency